-Nitric Oxide Boosting Foods
+Nitric Oxide Boosting Foods:

 While we can consume any and all of these ingredients through strategic supplementation, it’s typically better to consume the nutrients directly through food because they will usually be better absorbed by the body.
 In order to view the blood flow boosting capability of individual foods we will separate these into a few categories based on their micronutrient composition.

-L-Arginine Rich Foods
+L-Arginine Dense Foods

 - Crustaceans - crab, shellfish

-L-Citrulline Rich Foods
+L-Citrulline Dense Foods

 Interestingly enough, consuming l-citrulline has actually been shown in research to consistently increase your plasma l-arginine levels more than consuming l-arginine directly.
-This is likely due to the poor rate of absorption of l-arginine in the body, making l-citrulline much more effective for boosting nitric oxide production.
+This is likely due to the poor rate of absorption of l-arginine in the body, making l-citrulline much more effective for boosting nitric oxide levels.
 Some foods that are rich in l-citrulline include: